AngleProtocol/angle-docs/deprecated/core-module/lending.md

 The first strategy implemented simply consisted in optimizing lending between Compound, Aave and Euler, and putting everything in the platform with the highest APY possible.

-Following [this governance vote](https://snapshot.org/#/anglegovernance.eth/proposal/0xb1b4d98c080ec587b2563a6aaa6f854e0a42ce6881f61bced62cf9fa8ae42898), this strategy was updated for USDC and DAI to an improved model that consists in splitting funds between the different lending platforms supported following an optimal ratio computed off-chain.
+Following [this governance vote](https://snapshot.org/#/anglegovernance.eth/proposal/0xb1b4d98c080ec587b2563a6aaa6f854e0a42ce6881f61bced62cf9fa8ae42898), this strategy was updated for USDC and DAI to an improved model that consists in splitting funds between the different lending platforms supported following an optimal ratio computed offchain.
 This was designed to maximize the global APR earned by the strategy while keeping strategy updates permissionless: anyone can suggest an allocation of funds between lending platforms, the strategy just checks whether suggested allocations improve the current APR, and adjusts in case of.

 ![Improved Optimizer APR Strategy](../../.gitbook/assets/Optimizer-APR-Strategy-V2.jpg)